 Table 1: Configuration process lists the tasks necessary to configure multicast protocols.
 This guide is presented in an overall logical configuration flow.
-Each section describes a software area and provides CLI syntax and command usage to configure parameters for a functional area.
+Each section describes a software area and provides the CLI command usage to configure the functional area.

 Table 1: Configuration process